A Graph-Theoretic Model for a Generic Three-Jug Puzzle

-In this case, we pour from jug $B$ to $C$.
-Since the jug $A$ is untouched, we have that $i+j=i'+j'$.
+In this case, since the jug $A$ is untouched, we have $i+j=i'+j'$.
 Since a measurable pour is being performed, we stop pouring only if the jug $B$ becomes empty or the jug $C$ becomes full.
 Depending on the reason for the termination of pouring, we have the following subcases.

 \begin{subcase} Pouring terminated because the jug $B$ became empty. \end{subcase}